springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-with-pack/step3.md

 ===> RESTORING
 ```

 In the **build** phase, it applies the participating buildpacks that it detected earlier, in order.
-Notice that each contributes to the app image in _layers_, including the JDK (to compile from source), the JRE (for the runtime image), the Build System (for the Maven build), etc...:
+Notice that each contributes to the app image in _layers_, including the JDK (to compile from source), the JRE (for the runtime image), the Build System (for the Maven build), etc...
 ```
 ===> BUILDING
 [builder]